Survival in the digital economy isn’t just about who can acquire the most customers, but who can keep them coming back over time.

 Creating a lifecycle marketing campaign involves leveraging customer data to understand when, where, and how you should engage with a customer to successfully nurture the relationship and guide them to the next stage of their purchasing journey.

-As customers spend more time with your brand, their knowledge, confidence, and commitment levels vary, making it necessary for your marketing strategies to address different concerns, needs and requirements at every stage.
+As customers spend more time with your brand, their knowledge, confidence, and commitment levels vary, making it necessary for your marketing strategies to address different concerns, needs and requirements along the way.

-This means that the user who just landed on your website will receive a different marketing message, offer or CTA than the user who has been a customer for 10 years.
+This means that the user who just landed on your website will receive a different marketing message than the user who has been a customer for 10 years.

 What are the benefits of lifecycle marketing?